GHoogerwerf/PAW/README.md

 After doing this we can run the pipeline.
 First we have to activate Snakemake.
 ```
-$ conda activate snakemake
+conda activate snakemake
 ```
 After this we can run the pipeline
 ```
-$ snakemake -s Snakefile -cores ["amount of cores you want to use]
+snakemake -s Snakefile -cores "amount of cores you want to use"
 ```
 This will generate multiple files and plots that can be used to analyse a protein family